Adjusting to Life in the UK as an American Expat

 Short Winter Days

-Some areas may see winter daylight come to an end as early as 4 p.m. and that can impact mood, energy — even brain function.
+Some areas may see winter daylight come to an end as early as 4 p.m., and that can impact mood, energy—even brain function.

 Light Rain & Cloudy Skies

-Expect a lot of gloomy and overcast rather than severe storms.
+Expect a lot of gloomy and overcast weather rather than severe storms.
 Ok, but better water-repellent jackets than an umbrella.

 Seasonal Affective Disorder (SAD)